-26.(1) The GFSC continues to be designated as the Gibraltar Resolution Authority, to carry out the functions of the resolution authority under Part 17.
+26.(1) The GFSC continues to be designated as the Gibraltar Resolution Authority, to carry out the functions of the resolution authority under Part 17 and the Recovery and Resolution Directive.

 (2) Subject to subsection (3), the GFSC's functions as the Gibraltar Resolution Authority (its "resolution functions") are to be exercised by the GFSC acting through the FSRCC.